Great fishing, a wharf, paved boat launch and campsites are four lures that make this park popular with local anglers.

 A picnic shelter is located off the day-use parking lot.
 The enclosed building does not have cooking facilities or services.
 A potable water tap and grey water disposal are nearby.
 Inside the shelter are four picnic tables ands nearby are two fire rings and five picnic tables.
 Firewood can be purchased from the park operator.
 Reservations are available for the picnic shelter.

-The park campground has seven pit toilets conveniently located throughout the campsites and day-use areas.
+The park campground has eleven pit toilets conveniently located throughout the campsites and day-use areas.
 There is a large, flush washroom and shower facility located central to the campground.
 It has male and female sides, as well as a family room with flush toilet, sink and shower.
 This facility is disability and wheelchair-accessible.

-There are hot showers in the flush washrooms.
+There are hot showers in the flush washrooms, with an accessible parking lot located across the shower building.
 There is no extra charge for showers, however, they are for registered guests only.

 This park proudly operated by: